Max. Leverage

 FBS Account Types

-2) Standard Account: The FBS Standard Account is designed for more experienced traders who trade large lots of instruments and is accessible on the MT4 and MT5 trading platforms.
+1) Standard Account: The FBS Standard Account is designed for more experienced traders who trade large lots of instruments and is accessible on the MT4 and MT5 trading platforms.

 This is the default account you get when you first sign up on FBS, it allows you to trade, forex pairs, forex exotics, indices, metals, energies and stocks. and you can also open a demo version of this account type for practice.

-Spreads on this account start from 0.7 pips, you do not pay commission charges for opening and closing trade positions, but pay swap fees if you keep a trade position open past the market’s closing time.
+This account has floating spreads starting from 0.7 pips, you do not pay commission charges for opening and closing trade positions, but pay swap fees if you keep a trade position open past the marketā€™s closing time.

-This account requires a minimum deposit of $1, with a minimum trade size of 0.01 lots and maximum open positions of 500, with maximum leverage of 1:3000 for major forex.
+This account requires a minimum deposit of $5, with a minimum trade size of 0.01 lots and maximum open positions of 500, with maximum leverage of 1:3000 for major forex.
 This account also has negative balance protection.

-4) Islamic Account: FBS offers Swap-free Islamic Accounts to traders in South Africa.
+2) Islamic Account: FBS offers Swap-free Islamic Accounts to traders in South Africa.
 The account is designed for Muslim traders who want to abide by the sharia law of no-riba.

-The swap-free account on FBS does not charge any swap fees or interest for keeping a trade position open past the market’s closing time.
-Other fees depend on the type of account held before the conversion.
+The swap-free account on FBS does not charge any swap fees or interest for keeping a trade position open past the marketā€™s closing time.

 If you keep a position open for more than 2 days, the broker may charge a fixed fee for the number of days the trade position remained open.